sites-yari/yari-lb-netlify/internship.md

 ## Application Instructions / Public Contact Information

 **To Apply:**
 Please email a cover letter and resume to {% include email.html param="link" variable-param=page.variable %} with "Creative Intern” in the subject line.
-No phone calls please.

-Only applicants invited to interview will be contacted.